-A final point to consider—which may be an advantage or disadvantage depending upon the patient—is that clinical trials need more monitoring than standard clinical practice.
+A final point to consider - which may be an advantage or disadvantage depending upon the patient - is that clinical trials need more monitoring than standard clinical care.
 This means visits to the doctor tend to be longer and more frequent than regular clinic visits.

-Written by Arthur Kavanaugh and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2022 by Kristen Lee, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.